Dionysiac/CodeExample/README.md

 Or using the Expo client app install from https://expo.io/@rickhawkins/FantastecCommentary (Android only)

+### Run on iOS Simulator
+- install XCode, XCode command line tools and xcode-select
+- yarn install, yarn start
+- select "run on iOS simulator" from expo browser window.
+- allow permission for the simulator to launch

+Once the simulator has launched it will install Expo client.
+For the first run you will need to manually start the Expo app on the simulator and allow "open in Expo"

+### Run on Android Device
+- install Expo client on device
+- yarn install, yarn start
+- open Expo app and select "Scan QR Code"
+- scan QR code visible on Expo browser window or from https://expo.io/@rickhawkins/FantastecCommentary

 ## Discussion

 I have not added a title bar or other navigation/general controls.
 I considered using `SafeAreaView` for the main container but as the space this left for controls is unused it looked bad.
 In a complete app there may be top and bottom bars for navigation these would be easy to adjust for.